The Author

 I’m obsessed with the why behind human behavior.
 In real crime, too many times, the why is left unanswered.
 My fiction tells the stories of ordinary people driven to commit crimes, especially homicide.
 You could call them why-dunnits rather than who-dunnits.

 So why Suburban Noir?
 Even as a child, I was aware of the dark side of suburbia.
 I started life in a suburban town in New York and grew up in the suburbs of Silicon Valley, California.
-My first inkling that I had a cynical view of suburban living was my immediate and visceral disdain for station wagons and minivans with fake wood paneling.
+My first inkling that I had a cynical view of suburban living was my immediate and visceral disdain for minivans with fake wood paneling.
 To me, it was symbolic of the desire to pretend you’re something you’re not.

 My cynicism blended with an insatiable curiosity about why people behave as they do, and grew into stories of psychological suspense and psychological horror that eventually ended up in a hybrid genre that I like to call Suburban Noir.
 By the age of ten, I wanted to be a fiction writer, and I wrote my first novel – The Mystery of the Missing Mansion.
 I wrote for years, learning the craft, working to uncover my voice.
 When I discovered Ruth Rendell through her novel, The Bridesmaid, I knew I’d discovered the kind of stories I wanted to tell — novels with “subdued tones, stultifying atmosphere, and … psychological obsession” as the Library Journal said about The Bridesmaid.